-Jennifer Tree (Elisha Cuthbert) is a fashion model [isn't she a little too overweight to be a model] whose has her mug all over New York City.
-Her life is pretty meaningless [from what I got anyway] and pretty much goes through the motions.
+Jennifer Tree (Elisha Cuthbert) is a fashion model whose has her mug all over New York City.
+Her life is pretty mundane and pretty much goes through the motions.
 She's invited to some charity party where she is drugged and kidnapped.
 She wakes up the next morning in some dark room that looks like her own apartment.
 Her captor then begins to mess with Jennifer by putting her through traps [like incasing her in sand, using high pitched soundwaves, and making her drink some crimson - yum].
 Just when Jennifer is about to give up, she learns that she's not the only victim inside the underground nightmare.

 Roland Joffe directs a really boring film here.
 The pacing is totally off, as there are random fade-ins and fade-outs for no reason whatsoever.
 Like I mentioned before, Joffe never builds any tension or any scares.
 It's just a really blah directorial job.
 And Joffe is a very good director [see THE KILLING FIELDS and tell me he's not].
 I don't know what happened here.
 Not even Uwe Boll would want to direct this film and that's saying something.
 I do admit that the picture looks nice and clear, which is due to great cinematography.
 If you like that sort of thing, then you might like this a lot more than I did.